ntop/PF_RING/doc/modules/napatech.rst

    pfcount -i nt:stream0

-- streams are logical port aggregations or packet spread (similar to RSS) can be created using the ntpl tool (ntpl -e "<command>")
+- streams with port aggregation or distribution (similar to RSS) can be created using the ntpl tool (ntpl -e "<command>")

+Note: it is possible to open the same stream from multiple applications at the same time (the slowest consumer will affect the others!).
+Instead it is not possible to open a port multiple times (as the port is reassigned to a new stream every time you open it).

 Command example for ports (2 and 3) aggregation on a single stream (1):